OpenRemise/openremise.github.io/README.md

   - LinearGradient for Sliders CustomCurve would be great... (would be a PR)
   - MAN button?
 - Program screen
+  - Fake services don't have CVs on each loco atm
   - ~~There currently is no feedback on writing?~~
   - ~~There's still a bug when writing a CV.
 Changing the value afterwards isn't possible as it gets overwritten by the one previously red.~~
   - Look how Z21 does it, probably a good idea to split between some large display screen and small display screen